Mountain Lion Hunting in Arizona

 Take the time to determine the sex of the mountain lion before harvesting it.
 Sex identification helps:

 - Reduce mountain lion kitten mortality associated with orphaning

 - Meet management objectives

 Pursuit-Only Season – A person may use dogs to pursue, but shall not kill or capture a mountain lion, pursuant to R12-4-318.
 The pursuit-only season coincides with the open season.
 To participate in the Pursuit-Only Season, you must possess a valid mountain lion pursuit-only permit or a valid, unused mountain lion nonpermit-tag.

 Mountain Lion Special Regulations

-Mandatory reporting – Report your mountain lion harvest information to the Arizona Game and Fish Department in person or by telephone at 877 438-044 within 48 hours of taking the mountain lion, or report online here.
+Mandatory Reporting – Report your mountain lion harvest information to the Arizona Game and Fish Department within 48 hours of taking the mountain lion online, in person or by telephone at 877 438-0447.

-Mandatory physical inspection – Present the mountain lion’s skull and hide with attached proof of sex to a designated Arizona Game and Fish Department employee for inspection within 10 days of taking the mountain lion.
+Mandatory Physical Inspection – Present the mountain lion’s skull and hide with attached proof of sex to a designated Arizona Game and Fish Department employee for inspection within 10 days of taking the mountain lion.
+An appointment is required.